Part 3: Target Segments

 • What percentage of the industry’s total sales volume falls in each type?
 Ideally, the company would like to have 100% of its sales devoted to Core customers.
 This may be the case in some Developing, Stable, and Reprieve industries, but is rarely the case in Deteriorating and Hostile markets.
 In any market, the company should have the vast majority of its sales in Core customer relationships.
 Total sales below 67% in Core customer relationships probably indicates a significant problem, either with the company’s value proposition or its cost structure.

 • What is the ratio of the Company’s sales volume to the total industry’s core-customer volume?
 If the company has a high ratio of its sales volume to the industry’s total Core customer volume, the company is likely to have difficulty growing profitably in the future.
 This situation arises when the company has very high market share, so that its growth potential is limited by the difficulty of penetrating further customer relationships when it already has the vast majority of them.
-However, this condition also arises when the company simply can not serve profitably a high percentage of sales volume in the marketplace.
-This inability to serve a high proportion of customers as Core customers in the market suggest first that the company’s cost structure is likely to be out of line and, second, that its value proposition may fall well short of its peer competitor’s offerings.
+However, the opposite condition arises when the company simply cannot serve profitably a high percentage of sales volume in the marketplace.
+This inability to serve a high proportion of customers as Core customers in the market suggests, first, that the company’s cost structure is likely to be out of line and, second, that its value proposition may fall well short of its peer competitor’s offerings.

 Audio Tip #58: Core Customer Volume as a Percentage of Total Industry Sales